Rodmarton Manor is a unique Arts and Crafts Manor House containing furniture made locally and with a stunning early 20th-century garden.

 Visitors today will see original interiors, furniture, ceramics, ironwork and textiles all made in the early 20th-century by followers of the Cotswold Arts and Crafts movement such as the Barnsleys, Gimson, Waals, Alfred and Louise Powell.
 The original garden layout persists in the 8 acre garden with terrace, topiary, herbaceous borders and walled garden.

-Easter Monday, Wednesdays, Saturdays and Bank Holiday Mondays, 1 May to 30 September, 2pm to 5pm (last admission 4.15pm).
+1 May to 30 September: Wednesdays, Saturdays and Bank Holiday Mondays; 2pm to 5pm (last entry 4.15pm).

 In Gloucestershire just off the A433 between Cirencester and Tetbury.

 Kemble station is 3 miles away with regular trains from London Paddington.
 There is a local bus service to Rodmarton village.